InfernoDragon0/COTL-Supercharged-Followers/README.md

 ## Equipment & Bonuses for your followers
 ### Commander Boosts (Set Commander via Rally Flag)
-- Only 1 commander can be set, via the barracks
+- Only 1 commander can be set, via the Rally Flag
 - Attack +3
 - Health +10
 - Attack Speed +1